scrtlabs/catalyst/docs/source/beginner-tutorial.rst

 Setup
 ^^^^^

-1. When creating a new project in PyCharm, right under you specify the Location, click on **Project Interpreter** to display a drop down menu
+1. When creating a new project in PyCharm, right under where you specify the Location, click on **Project Interpreter** to display a drop down menu

 2. Select **Existing interpreter**, click the gear box right next to it and select 'add local'.
-Depending on your installation, select either "*Virtual Environemnt*" or "*Conda Environment" and click the '...' button to navigate to your catalyst env and select the Python binary file:
+Depending on your installation, select either "*Virtual Environment*" or "*Conda Environment" and click the '...' button to navigate to your catalyst env and select the Python binary file:
    ``bin/python`` for Linux/MacOS installations or 'python.exe' for Windows
    installs (for example: 'C:\\Users\\user\\Anaconda2\\envs\\catalyst\\python.exe').